 Points are awarded for each category of evaluated and reported Scope 3 emissions (upstream).
-The scoring criteria for this question are the same as for the general CDP climate change Scope 3 scoring criteria, with one important differentiation - a company can only achieve full points for 'Purchased Goods and Services' if the category is reported as 'Relevant, calculated' and both 'Metric tonnes CO2e'and 'Methodology' are completed.
+The scoring criteria for this question are the same as for the general CDP climate change Scope 3 scoring criteria, with one important differentiation - a company can only achieve full points for 'Purchased Goods and Services' if the category is reported as 'Relevant, calculated' and both 'Metric tonnes CO2e' and 'Methodology' are completed.

-Question(s): C10.1 Scope 3 Emissions verification
+Question(s): C10.1; C10.1c Scope 3 Emissions verification

-■ Provide further details of the verification/assurance undertaken for your Scope 3 emissions and attach the relevant statements.
+- ▼ C10.1 Indicate the verification/assurance status that applies to your reported emissions. - ▼ C10.1c Provide further details of the verification/assurance undertaken for your Scope 3 emissions and attach the relevant statements.

-Third party verification of Scope 3 data indicates that an organization has reported accurate scope 3 emissions data. providing confidence in an organization's ability to measure the climate change-related impact of their supply chain.
+Third party verification of Scope 3 data indicates that an organization has reported accurate scope 3 emissions data.
+Providing confidence in an organization's ability to measure the climate change-related impact of their supply chain.